 An Oscar-nominated turn for Audrey Hepburn in this fantastic thriller.
-Hepburn is absolutely captivating and charming as Susy Henrix, recently blinded in an accident, and fallen prey to nefarious burglar/home invaders.
-Susy is very clever and is able to piece together inconsistencies and lies of the intruders who are in her house scouring for a stash of drugs which they believe she has in her apartment.
+Hepburn is absolutely captivating and charming as Susy Hendrix, recently blinded in an accident, and fallen prey to nefarious burglar/home invaders.
+Susy is very clever and is able to piece together inconsistencies and lies of the intruders who are in her house scouring for a stash of drugs that they believe she has in her apartment.
 While the burglars think they have the advantage over Susy due to her blindness, she manages to turn her condition into an advantage.
 Absolutely one of the best-scripted thrillers of that era, and a chance to see Hepburn play a mature role with confidence.

 The Cat O’ Nine Tales (1971)